rodumani/CS374/dp4/dp4.md

 ## Prototype
 ### Prototyping tool
 We used Google Slides for our lo-fi prototyping.
 We checked all of recommended tools in DP4 introduction like Marvel, Invision, proto.io.
 But these tools were too advanced and had high learnability.
 So, it looked hard to use in a short time.
 So we used Google Slides, the tool which is familiar with us and easy to implement our functions in lo-fi prototyping level.
+Also, some recommended tools showed which is clickable with blue lectangle, if you double click where is not clickable.
+But we thought it is bad for user testing, because user should be able to click where cannot click because we should watch how user acts.

 ### Design choices
 - sorting function